Skip to content

 Training

 In all of our projects our primary aim has always been to build in-country capacity (1) to produce high quality protheses and orthoses and (2) to manage efficient orthopaedic workshops – because that capacity is crucial to our projects’ sustainability and long-term success.
-Therefore, sponsoring the training of new Malawian and Zambian prosthetists and orthotists has been and remains the most important and a key element of what we do.
+Therefore, sponsoring the training of new Malawian prosthetists and orthotists will remain a key element of what we do.

-In the main, our students have studied for a 3-year diploma but a few have qualified with a 1-year certificate and four have qualified with a degree, with a fifth in the pipeline.
-In the past, we have sponsored the training of students by sending them to the Tanzania Training Centre for Orthopaedic Technologists (TATCOT) (www.tatcot.org) in Moshi in Tanzania but now we will usually send students to either Exceed Worldwide in Cambodia (formerly the Cambodian School of Prosthetics and Orthotics) (Exceed) (https://www.exceed-worldwide.org/cambodia) in Phnom Penh or Mobility India (https://mobility-india.org).
+Usually, our students have studied for a 3-year diploma but a few have qualified with a 1-year certificate and five have now qualified with a degree.
+We have sponsored the training of students by sending them to (1) the Tanzania Training Centre for Orthopaedic Technologists (TATCOT) (www.tatcot.org) in Moshi in Tanzania, (2) Exceed Worldwide in Cambodia (formerly the Cambodian School of Prosthetics and Orthotics) (Exceed) (https://www.exceed-worldwide.org/cambodia) in Phnom Penh or (3) Mobility India (https://mobility-india.org).

-Benadeta Singini, the manager of our prosthetics and orthotics centre in Lilongwe, Malawi, (pictured below left) upgraded her diploma through a 3-year blended, distance learning course provided by Human Study e.V. (http://www.human-study.org) and our current degree student, Samuel Mkomera from Malawi, (pictured below centre and right) is undertaking a two-year residential course to upgrade his diploma to a bachelor degree at the Sirindhorn School of Prosthetics and Orthotics (SSPO) (https://sites.google.com/mahidol.edu/sspoundergraduateeducation/home) which is part of Mahidol University in Thailand.
+Benadeta Singini, the manager of our prosthetics and orthotics service at The Lilongwe Institute for Orthopaedics and Neurosurgery in Lilongwe, Malawi, (pictured above left) upgraded her diploma through a 3-year blended, distance learning degree course provided by Human Study e.V. (http://www.human-study.org) and our most recent graduate, Samuel Mkomera, also from Malawi, (pictured above centre and right) upgraded his diploma to a degree through a two-year residential course at the Sirindhorn School of Prosthetics and Orthotics (SSPO) (https://www.ispoint.org/training-programme/sirindhorn-school-of-prosthetics-and-orthotics-sspo/) which is part of Mahidol University in Thailand.

 All of these schools teach the use of polypropylene technology which is the system that we use and promote for the manufacture of prosthetic and orthotic devices in our projects.